iMartzen/vogel-spotter/ansible/README.md

 You will be prompted to enter the domain, environment stage (e.g., production, staging), and BirdWeather station ID for the application during the playbook execution.
 These values are used to configure the application correctly.

+You can also set default values for these variables in the [`group_vars/all.yml`](group_vars/all.yml) file.
+This file contains default settings for the application and can be customized to suit your needs.

 ## 📜 Role Descriptions

 ### [python-bootstrap](roles/python-bootstrap)